dschapman/dschapman-com/content/notes/md-roam.md

 I set up md-roam as a second [[Org-Roam]] folder - which means that it has its own database file separate from my "main" one.
 The md-roam are _almost_ formatted the same as [[gatsby-theme-brain]] files and so my existing public notes folder on my website did not need to change much.<Footnote count={1}>I did have to remove quotation marks from the title in the frontmatter of my markdown notes. md-roam doesn't expect a quote delineated string.</Footnote>

-In order to get a second org-roam database configured I needed to add a `.dir-locals.el` file to the folder where I was going to keep my notes.
-In my case - content/notes.
+In order to get a second org-roam database configured I needed to add a `.dir-locals.el` file to the folder where I keep my notes.
+In my case - content/notes in my git repository.

 This is the content of the file:
 ```lisp
 ((nil . ((eval . (setq-local org-roam-directory (expand-file-name "./"))))))
 ```

 This folder lets emacs know that this folder is an org-roam-directory.

 I also added the following lines to my `config.el` file.